-Three leading national organizations endorse the guide: NAMI, the National Council for Behavioral Health and Policy Research Associates, Inc. In addition, more than twenty current and former board members of CIT International weighed in, along with dozens of advocates, mental health professionals and law enforcement from local programs—ensuring the guide reflects best practices from experienced CIT leaders and programs across the US.
+Three leading national organizations that have partnered projects included in the guide: NAMI, the National Council for Behavioral Health and Policy Research Associates, Inc., offer their endorsement.
+In addition, more than twenty current and former board members of CIT International weighed in, along with dozens of advocates, mental health professionals and law enforcement from local programs—ensuring the guide reflects best practices from experienced CIT leaders and programs across the US.

 “Widespread crisis intervention strategies and techniques are critical to addressing rising rates of overdoses and suicides that continue to devastate families nationwide.
 Now, more than ever, we have to break the all-too-common cycle of sending those with mental health and substance use disorders through the criminal justice system.
 This guidebook is an essential resource for communities to do their part,” says Patrick J. Kennedy, a former U.S. Representative and founder of The Kennedy Forum.

 Crisis Intervention Team (CIT) Programs: A Best Practice Guide for Transforming Community Responses to Mental Health Crises includes seven chapters that guide local mental health advocates, mental health professionals, law enforcement and community leaders through the process of starting and sustaining their CIT programs.